jasonaaronwilson/omni-c/documentation/c-transpiler-manual.md

 1. debug -- invokes gdb or clang for a Omni C executable setting useful break-points such as on fatal-error and other conveniences allowed by known debuggers.
+1. xreference -- provides a variety of ways to examine the inter-relationships between namespaces for example graphical outputs or definitions and uses or display information about a particular identifier.

 Next come GNU long style flags that should always have one of these
 formats:

 ```
+--flag-name

+  or

 --flag-name=flag-value
---flag-name
 ```

 Finally come "file" arguments which are any command line argument that don't start with a "--".

-Like other tools before the Omni C transpiler, "--" turns off flag parsing for the remainder of the command line arguments.
-This seems unnecessary right now but could become useful later and it is pretty standard.
+Like other tools before the Omni C transpiler, "--" turns off flag parsing for the remainder of the command line arguments though this is usually uncessary since source filenames typically do not start with "-" or "--" since that would be kind of ugly.

 ## No Short Flag Names

 There are currently no short options defined for the Omni C transpiler.
-While it is true this is mostly out of laziness, we also expect most users to automate compilation via either `make` or another build tool.
+While it is true this is mostly out of laziness, we also expect most users to automate compilation via an IDE, `make`, or another build tool.
 Long flag names provide the same functionality but are more readable and easier to Google search on.

 ## build flags